 Causal Organism of Tikka Disease

-The causative agent of tikka disease of groundnut belongs to the genus Cercospora by two different species namely Cercospora arachidicola and Cercospora personata.
+The causative agent of tikka disease of groundnut belongs to the genus Cercospora and typically includes two different species, namely Cercospora arachidicola and Cercospora personata.

 - Kingdom: Fungi